weaver-viii/Stat_Models_Book/_Rmd/4-eda.Rmd

 # Exploratory data analysis

-The term "exploratory data analysis" was brought into populat use by John W. Tukey via his <a href="http://www.amazon.com/Exploratory-Data-Analysis-John-Tukey/dp/0201076160">book of the same name</a>, although we would be misguided if we claimed that no-one plotted their data before Tukey came along.
+The term "exploratory data analysis" was brought into popular use by John W. Tukey via his <a href="http://www.amazon.com/Exploratory-Data-Analysis-John-Tukey/dp/0201076160">book of the same name</a>, although we would be misguided if we claimed that no-one plotted their data before Tukey came along.
 Visual data exploration dates back thousands of years <FONT COLOR="red">give a *brief* summary of the history</FONT>.
-Humans are very visual, a large part of our brain is based on processing and interpreting what we see and we are extremely good at making judgements based on visual prompts.
+Humans are very visual, a large part of our brain is based on processing and interpreting what we see and we are extremely good at making judgments based on visual prompts.

 So what should we be visualizing?